Norwich University of the Arts: What it's really like

 What accommodation options are available to students?
 Are these different for international students?

-All first year students are offered the choice of applying for accommodation.
-There’s also the option for students to remain in halls of residence in their second and third years too, which is often a popular choice with our international students.
+All first year students are offered the choice of applying for halls.
+There’s also the option for students to remain in halls in their second and third years too, which is often a popular choice with our international students.

-There are seven halls of residence to choose from, all of which are self-catered.
+There are seven halls to choose from, all of which are self-catered.
 The sizes range from studio flats to larger apartments that can house four to seven students.

-Locally, there are lots of private rented accommodation options that include shared houses specifically for students, but there are also other private halls style accommodation providers.
-Norwich houses two large universities, so there’s more than enough accommodation for all students in the area.
+Locally, there are lots of private options that include student house shares, but there are also other private halls style providers.
+Norwich has two large unis, so there’s more than enough rooms for all students in the area.

-What facilities does the institution have that make it stand out from other institutions?
+What facilities does the uni have that make it stand out from others?

-On top of all this, we have a team of expert technicians that look after each space, show you how to use all the equipment, and provide great advice on how to realise your projects.
+On top of all this, we have a team of expert technicians that look after each space, show you how to use the equipment, and give great advice on how to bring your projects to life.

 Do you offer any unusual or unexpected courses?

-Lots of students are surprised to learn that they can study non-creative or non-making degrees with us, including business management, marketing, esports, and psychology.
-In addition to this, we’re excited to be launching degrees in electronic music and sound production, creative computing, and creative technology and robotics.
+Lots of students are surprised to learn that they can study non-creative or non-making degrees with us, like business management, marketing, esports, and psychology.
+We’re also excited to be launching degrees in electronic music and sound production, creative computing, and creative technology and robotics.

 Want to explore more UK universities?
 Unifrog’s Shortlisting tool can help you put together a list of great potential courses.